celevitz/topChef/cran-comments.md

-* This is a new package (first release).

-I submitted this earlier today but it failed an automatic check.
-I received automated email at 12:55 Pacific June 29 2023 saying that:
-  Authors@R field gives persons with invalid ORCID identifiers:
-  Levitz Carly <celevitz@gmail.com> [cre, aut, cph] (000-0003-3094-411X)

-In this submission, I removed the reference to my ORCID.
-I received the same notes as last time, except that I added my middle initial to my maintainer name.
+## R CMD check results

-0 errors ✔ | 0 warnings ✔ | 6 notes ✖
+0 errors | 0 warnings | 1 note

+* This is a new release.

+Based on feedback from CRAN submission reviewer, I renamed a section of my readme to better reflect content.
+I also removed the print() command from within my function.

 ## Test environments
 - R-hub windows-x86_64-devel (r-devel)